rust-lang/unsafe-code-guidelines/wip/value-domain.md

 In particular, this defines the semantics of a "typed copy": when an assignment is executed in Rust (at some type `T`), or when an argument of type `T` is passed to a function or a return value of type `T` returned from a function, this is called a "typed copy".
 Its semantics is basically to do a `typed_read` at `T` followed by a `typed_write` at `T`.
 In particular, this means doing a "typed copy" at `T` of some memory that has no valid representation at `T` is undefined behavior!
-This also means that for types that have padding, the "typed copy" does not preserve the padding bytes.
+This also means that for `Pad` and more generally for types that have padding, the "typed copy" does not preserve the padding bytes.

 ## Relation to validity invariant